Special offer

 What mental health time off work is

-In a diverse workforce, you might have employees who suffer from mental health conditions.
+In a diverse workforce, you might have employees may experience mental health conditions.
 These can range from common issues such as stress, anxiety or depression, but can include rarer conditions such as bipolar disorder and schizophrenia.

 Some of your employees who suffer from a mental health condition might be able to function on a daily basis to the extent that they are able to come to work when they need to.
 They might need some degree of support from time to time, but they are still able to perform their duties and responsibilities as required.
 Regardless of how much support your employees need, it’s worth checking in to make sure that they are managing well.